Winter

 myminifactory

-The composition of this figure, one of Houdon's most arresting nude figures, may date as early as 1781, when Houdon proposed to make pendant figures of winter and summer.
-A small terracotta for Winter in the Musée Fabre, Montpellier, appears to be his first essay in the subject.
-Winter (also called La Frileuse) is conceived as a nude woman who has pulled a shawl over head and torso, leaving her naked from the waist down.
-Summer wears a shift and holds a sheaf of wheat and a watering can.
-Marble versions of Winter and its pendant were exhibited at the Salon of 1783 Both marbles are now in the Musée Fabre.
-The bronze version was cast in 1787, a date inscribed on the base.
-Houdon conveys a strong sense of the bitterness of winter's weather, but also gave him a golden opportunity to reveal a girl's naked charms.
-The revelation of the nude female body is what makes Winter so attractive in marble, bronze, and other versions - as alluring from behind as from the front.
-This sculpture is part of 'Art and Material: The Sculptor's Studio' exhibited at The Musée Fabre, Montpellier.
+The creation of this figure, one of Houdon's most striking nude figures, may date as far back as 1781, when Houdon proposed creating pendant figures of winter and summer.
+A small terracotta for Winter in the Musée Fabre, Montpellier, appears to be his first attempt at the subject.
+Winter (also called La Frileuse) is conceived as a nude woman who has wrapped her shawl tightly over her head and torso, leaving her completely bare from the waist down.
+Summer wears a simple shift and holds a sheaf of wheat and a watering can in her hands.
+Marble versions of Winter and its pendant were showcased at the Salon in 1783; both marbles are now part of the Musée Fabre's collection.
+The bronze version was cast in 1787, with a date inscribed on the base.
+Houdon conveys a strong sense of winter's harsh weather conditions, but also gives him the opportunity to reveal a girl's naked beauty.
+The exposure of the nude female body is what makes Winter so captivating in marble, bronze, and other versions - just as alluring from behind as from the front.
+This sculpture is part of 'Art and Material: The Sculptor's Studio' exhibition at The Musée Fabre, Montpellier.
 More information about the exhibition can be found here.

 With this file you will be able to print Winter with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Winter.